TALK TO AN EXPERT+977-9764792172

 Meals along the trail are just simple as the accommodation.
 Trekkers can look forward to traditional Nepali food prepared with locally grown rice, millet, fresh, leafy greens and seasonal vegetables.
 The basic diet on any Himalayan trek, of course, is Dal Bhat (Lentil Soup and Rice), which is actually the best source of energy.
 Apart from this, the teahouse also provides facilities for noodle, soup, momo, and even pancake or egg breakfasts.
 It is definitely not luxury food, but it is amazingly comforting and satisfying

-But, of course, at the end of the day, this isn’t a trek for those in search of fancy food and five star living.
+But, of course, at the end of the day, this isn’t a trek for those in search of fancy food and five stars living.
 It’s an opportunity to live life to the same beat as the locals, even if it’s only for a week or two.
 Those simple rooms and meals are what make the Mundum Trail feel so real and authentic.

 Guide, Porter and Community Support

 One of the most special things about Mundum Trail Trek is the people who make this trek possible.
 The guides are not only in guiding you along the trail but also know the hills, forests, and villages.
 More than that they know the culture of Mundum and its rituals which helps trekkers know more about them.
 They know what is sacred and what is not.
-So when you trek with them, you are not only trekking but also trekking through culture.
+So, when you trek with them, you are not only trekking but also trekking through culture.

 And then there’s the role of the porters and the community supporters.
 While they’re certainly helpful with the supplies and the heavy luggage, the real reason for using the services of the locals is the positive impact it can have on the community.
 Supporting the culture by supporting the people is a big part of the Mundum Trail experience.